Advanced Emergency Medicine Ultrasound Course (PoCUS)

 This course is approved for 31 total activity hours.
 PDP units: 3 Performance Review, 15 Performance Review, 10 Educational Activity.
 MOPS points: 30.
 Grant eligibility: Emergency Medicine, Anaesthetics, Obstetrics, Surgery.

-CPD Accredited Activity 40 points under RACGP 2020-22 CPD program.
-Approved for specific requirements diagnostic radiology, 4 days Anaesthetics, Obstetrics, Surgery and 3 days Emergency Medicine training grants.
-RACGP Provider Number 214288, Activity ID 249823.
+CPD Approved Activity under RACGP 2023-25 CPD program.
+Approved for Educational Activities 6.5 hours, Reviewing Performance 22.5 hours, specific requirements diagnostic radiology, 4 days Anaesthetics, Obstetrics, Surgery and 3 days Emergency Medicine training grants.
+Provider Number 214288, Activity ID 414694.

 Morning tea, a light lunch and refreshments are provided each day.